emscripten-core/emscripten-fastcomp/docs/PNaClLangRef.rst

 `LLVM LangRef: Functions <LangRef.html#functionstructure>`_

-The restrictions on linkage types, calling conventions and visibility styles apply to functions.
+The restrictions on :ref:`linkage types <linkagetypes>`, calling conventions and visibility styles apply to functions.
 In addition, the following are not supported for functions:

 * Function attributes (either for the the function itself, its parameters or its return type).